armory/documentation/_spinnaker_install_admin_guides/install-on-aws.md

 1. Give your inline policy some name.
 For example `s3-spinnaker-jq6cqvmpro`
 1. Click "Create Policy"

-### Create an IAM policy attached to the EKS nodes, using an inline policy
+### Create an IAM policy attached to the Kubernetes nodes, using an inline policy

-Alternately, you can attach an IAM policy to the role attached to your EKS nodes.
+Alternately, you can attach an IAM policy to the role attached to your Kubernetes nodes.

 1. Log into the AWS Console (Web UI)
 1. Navigate to EC2 (Click on "Services" at the top, and then on "EC2" under "Compute")
-1. Click on one of your EKS nodes
+1. Click on one of your Kubernetes nodes
 1. In the bottom section, look for "IAM role" and click on the role
 1. Click on "Add inline policy" (on the right)
 1. Click on the "JSON" tab